• plumbing heating and air alliance member

 X

-X can be hit or miss for HVAC companies, but occasionally, posting on your feed is worthwhile.
-Unfortunately, the reality is that most HVAC consumers are not using X to engage with companies.
+X can be hit-or-miss for HVAC companies, but occasionally posting on your feed is worthwhile.
+Unfortunately, most HVAC consumers are not using X to engage with companies.

-Still, it lends credibility to your business when you establish a profile and post your content.
+Still, establishing a profile and posting your content lends credibility to your business.
 Also, be sure to include your contact information within your profile.

 YouTube